1. What is the Blockchain Research Institute?

 - Chief human resources officer (CHRO)

-- Chief strategy officer (CS)
+- Chief strategy officer (CSO)

-- Chief counsel, chief legal officer
+- Chief legal officer (CLO)

 We are also studying around 20 blockchain pilots underway.
 We call them “lighthouse case studies” for their luminary character: they shed light on the way forward.
-Only 3,000 to 4,000 words in length, each case will spotlight how a company or network of collaborators has deployed blockchain technology to solve a particular problem and what its leaders learned from the implementation.
+Only 3,000 to 4,000 words in length, each case will spotlight how a company or network of collaborators has deployed blockchain technology to solve a particular problem, and what its leaders learned from the implementation.
 We expect these cases to offer insights and practical takeaways not available elsewhere in previously published work.